sbruchmann/aldous/README.md

 Overview
 --------

-Aldous is a bare bones static site generator that doesn’t rely on file I/O. It is designed to be used as a backend for CLI and/or GUI applications.
-Its architecture is highly inspired by [Metalsmith](http://www.metalsmith.io/).
+Aldous is a _backend_ for static site generators that doesn’t rely on any file I/O. Its architecture is highly inspired by [Metalsmith](http://www.metalsmith.io/).

 Installation